 The correct calculation, described herein, shows that all human carbon emissions through 2019 have increased atmospheric CO2 by only 31 ppm (parts per millions by volume).

 This paper converts carbon units of GtC (Gigatons of Carbon) and PgC (Petagrams of Carbon) into CO2 units of ppm (parts per million by volume in dry air) using:

 1 ppm = 2.12 GtC = 2.12 PgC

-The carbon-cycle calculations are not complicated.
-Anyone competent in fundamental physics and in simple numerical calculations should be able to reproduce the results shown in this paper and in the downloadable Excel file.
+These new carbon-cycle calculations are not complicated.
+Anyone competent in basic physics and in simple numerical calculations should be able to reproduce the results shown in this paper.

 2. The Physics Model